simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 Now we have our data, the next step is to work out how to draw it on the display as a graph.

-I wrapped all of this code up in a function named `refresh_intensity_display` that also handles clearing the previous results from the screen and displaying an "UPDATING" message while calling the API.
+I wrapped all of this code up in a function named `refresh_intensity_display` ([view source code on GitHub](https://github.com/pimoroni/pimoroni-pico/blob/3d8f8c9a830bb39b42c0e139bda52f5c4b67dbed/micropython/examples/gfx_pack/carbon_intensity.py#L62)) that also handles clearing the previous results from the screen and displaying an "UPDATING" message while calling the API.

 ### Displaying the Data as a Graph